Hydroquinone: Natural occurrences

 Hydroquinones are one of the two primary reagents in the defensive glands of bombardier beetles, along with hydrogen peroxide (and perhaps other compounds, depending on the species), which collect in a reservoir.
 The reservoir opens through a muscle-controlled valve onto a thick-walled reaction chamber.
 This chamber is lined with cells that secrete catalases and peroxidases.
 When the contents of the reservoir are forced into the reaction chamber, the catalases and peroxidases rapidly break down the hydrogen peroxide and catalyze the oxidation of the hydroquinones into p-quinones.
 These reactions release free oxygen and generate enough heat to bring the mixture to the boiling point and vaporize about a fifth of it, producing a hot spray from the beetle's abdomen.

 Hydroquinone is thought to be the active toxin in Agaricus hondensis mushrooms.

-Hydroquinone has been shown to be one of the chemical constituents of the natural product propolis.
+Hydroquinone is one of the chemical constituents of the natural product propolis.

 It is also one of the chemical compounds found in castoreum.
 This compound is gathered from the beaver's castor sacs.